carloshrm/make-cv-tool/README.md

-A tool made to quickly edit a Resume preset, with the option to save as PDF.
+A tool made to quickly edit a CV preset and save it as PDF.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).